De Bortoli Wines: History

-Darren's daughter Leanne manages the Yarra and King Valley wineries with her husband Stephen Webber.
+Darren's sister Leanne manages the Yarra and King Valley wineries with her husband Stephen Webber.
 Webber is also the Chief Winemaker, for the Yarra Valley Winery of the De Bortoli family business, established in 1928.
 He was awarded 'Winemaker of the Year by Gourmet Traveller WINE' in 2007.

+In 2018 a social media scandal surrounding Darren De Bortoli's personal postings became international news.
+The postings were described as "sexist" and "inappropriate."